mathjax/MathJax-docs/input/tex/extensions/autoload.rst

 The `autoload` extension is loaded in all the components that include the TeX input jax, other than ``input/tex-base``.
-That means that the TeX input jax essentailly has access to all the extensions, even if they aren't loaded initially, and you should never have to use ``\require`` or load other extensions (except `physics`) explicitly unless you want to.
+That means that the TeX input jax essentially has access to all the extensions, even if they aren't loaded initially, and you should never have to use ``\require`` or load other extensions (except `physics`) explicitly unless you want to.